 This award is given to any support staff or role of a support staff (including managers). it is presented to an individual who has demonstrated professionalism and leadership within their County.
 This individual may have implemented systems/ideas for more efficient work flow, exemplifies positive attitude, and repeatedly goes above and beyond their regular job duties or is simply a hard working individual who merits recognition.

-This award is presented at MACPO's Support Staff Conference.
+This award will be presented at MACPO's Annual Spring Conference held in May 2022.
 To nominate a support staff personnel who you believe is deserving please complete the nomination form below and email to firstname.lastname@example.org.

-Nomination period for the Spotlight Award is now OPEN.
+Nomination period for the Spotlight Award is CLOSED,

 The nomination form can be found here: